 , for a commission he completed in December 2007.
 I developed the write up first and then I wrote a short story for the commission.

-Subjects of the picture Rachel Grey and Polaris (Marvel X-Men)
+Subjects of the picture – Rachel Grey and Polaris (X-Men, Marvel Comics)

 Rachel is casually posing on the right side of the picture with Polaris on the left side of the picture.
 This is a close up of the two characters.
 Polaris is sitting at the edge of her bed and her hands are resting on the bed.
 Rachel is two feet away, standing, and facing forward.

 Rachel is dressed in her green and yellow Marvel Girl costume.
 The top is like a baby doll spandex t-shirt and she has on that green and yellow miniskirt with matching yellow gloves and yellow boots, no sunglasses.
 Rachel’s hairstyle is short and is cut a little above her shoulders.
 She has a slight smile on her face.

 Rachel Grey references:

 Polaris is wearing a sheer green nightgown that goes down to above her knees.
 She has her hair down and appears relaxed, but under the rigid control of the Phalanx.
 Her mouth is slightly ajar as the Phalanx are still reworking her mind.

 Rachel is telekinetically floating a grayish cloud of Phalanx nanites in her left hand.
 Around the grayish cloud is a blue aura, which represents her psionic powers.

 Both women have their eyes covered in the Phalanx mesh.